Judith Ortiz Cofer: Silent Dancing: A Partial Remembrance of a Puerto Rican Childhood

 Silent Dancing: A Partial Remembrance of a Puerto Rican Childhood is a collection of essays and poems that detail Ortiz Cofer's childhood.
 She goes from her village in Puerto Rico to her life within Paterson, New Jersey.
-She goes over what children of military parents must face, as she did with her father being in the U.S Navy.
+She goes over what children of military parents must face, as she did with her father being in the U.S. Navy.
 Like many Puerto Ricans, her father left the island in hope of having a better life.
-Furthermore, there is this them of split loyalties, where Ortiz Cofer feels confused between her loyalty to the United States, the place where she grew up, and her loyalty to Puerto Rico, her own birthplace.
+Furthermore, there is this theme of split loyalties, where Ortiz Cofer feels confused between her loyalty to the United States, the place where she grew up, and her loyalty to Puerto Rico, her own birthplace.
 This is a common issue with many Puerto Ricans.

 In a review in The San Francisco Examiner, Carmen Vazquez wrote of Silent Dancing :Blending poetry and prose that is clear, precise and sometimes shimmering, Cofer transforms snatches of memory her grandmother's fables, a handsome and philandering uncle's visit, a Christmas feast in Puerto Rico, the appearance of her Navy father in white uniform under a street lamp, the loneliness of an older gay man, the poignancy and passion of young lovers courting without touching — into a stream of sound, color, and words ...
 The straightforward, non-spectacular character, of Cofer's memoirs is refreshing ...
 This book is a treasure, a secret dpor opening onto memories locked away long ago.